nishi-v/llm_prompts/README.md

 Note:
-- An input prompt will come when you run llm_prompt.py, enter something in it.
+- Select either to input a prompt or to add a csv with multiple prompts.

-- The outputs will be saved in output/responses.csv.
+- For input prompt, enter something in it final output will be saved in csv file.

+- For csv, select the csv while which has multiple prompts, prompt1, prompt2, etc in it and then click on process csv.
+Final corresponding outputs for each prompt in csv will be saved in the same csv file.